 The images were sent by the European Space Agency’s Solar Orbiter, which was launched into space earlier this year.
-The latest information provided by this arbitrator named Solo also includes images of the Sun’s rays which are called ‘campfire’.
-These rays are millions of times lighter than the Sun, but they are regularly observed from Earth through a telescope.
+The latest information provided by this arbitrator named Solo also includes images of the Sun’s rays, called ‘campfire.’
+These rays are millions of times lighter than the Sun.
+Still, they are regularly observed from Earth through a telescope.

 David Burgmans is the Royal Observatory in Belgium heads the team working on the Extreme Ultraviolet Imager.
 The Extreme Ultraviolet Imager is a collection of special telescopes designed to take pictures of the corona’s structure around the Sun.

 The European Space Agency launched the satellite in February through a rocket from the US Cape Canaveral station.
-The satellite’s mission was to find out about the Sun’s unique behaviour.
+The satellite’s mission was to find out about the Sun’s unique behavior.

-The sun rays and the behaviour of this star are not limited to conveying heat and light to the Earth.
+The sun rays and this star’s behavior are not limited to conveying heat and light to the Earth.
 These rays from the Sun disrupt the radio communication system, and the magnetic orbit of the star shuts down the electrical devices in the satellite.
 Research with the help of solo arbitrators will help scientists better understand this disorder.

 Caroline Harper, head of the British Space Agency, says the coronavirus has given us an idea of how important it is to stay in touch with each other and that satellite communication systems are essential.

-“That’s why we need to understand the sun’s behaviour better so that we can predict its weather,” he said just like we have understood the weather of the Earth.
+“That’s why we need to understand the sun’s behavior better so that we can predict its weather,” he said, just like we have understood the weather of the Earth.

-This solar orbiter has made several orbits around the Sun and will gradually get closer to it, until it and the Sun are only less than 43 million kilometres away.
+This solar orbiter has made several orbits around the Sun and gradually gets closer to it until it and the Sun are only less than 43 million kilometers away.

-Keep in mind that our Earth is approximately 150 million kilometres away from the Sun.
-At the same time, the orbiter will enter the orbit of Mercury, the neighbouring planet to the Sun.
+Keep in mind that our Earth is approximately 150 million kilometers away from the Sun.
+Simultaneously, the orbiter will enter the orbit of Mercury, the neighboring planet to the Sun.
 The images sent were taken from the planet Venus.

-These images are historically the closest ever to the Sun, but in terms of resolution, they are not the best.
+These images are historically the closest ever to the Sun, but they are not the best in terms of resolution.
 Resolution means how many pixels are in an image.
 The more pixels there are, the better the image.
 In that sense, the powerful telescopes on Earth are far better than solo orbiters.
-But the technology and equipment used in this research, as well as the presence of six different sensing instruments, enhance its features.
+But the technology and equipment used in this research and the presence of six different sensing instruments enhance its features.

 Mark McGregor, a leading science and exploration adviser, says:

 “This solar orbiter is not only going to get pictures of the sun, but it will also go to the part of the solar wind where it will not be too tight.”
-It will conduct close research on magnetic orbits and cells there, as well as quickly detect and send back data about the surface of the Sun so that the two pieces of information can be combined to understand it better.
+It will conduct close research on magnetic orbits and cells there and quickly detect and send back data about the surface of the Sun so that the two pieces of information can be combined to understand it better.
 And no other mission or telescope can do that. ”

-As the mission progresses, with the help of the planet Venus, the orbiter will pull itself out of the planetary region so that it can reach a point where it can better see the farthest portions of the Sun.
+As the mission progresses, with the help of the planet Venus, the orbiter will pull itself out of the planetary region to reach a point where it can better see the farthest portions of the Sun.

 Just like the dynamo inside the Earth.
-“But we don’t know how it works, but we are convinced that the role of the polls is very important.”
+“But we don’t know how it works, but we are convinced that the role of the polls is significant.”
 The ESA or similar US space agency is working with NASA.

 Holly Gilbert, a scientist who is working on the Solar Orbiter project there, said: “The kind of information we’ve got from the first images gives you an idea of how much more information we’ll get closer to the Sun.
 It’s exciting.”